kita-mac/homebridge-sunset-lamp-ble/README.md

 },
 ```

 If you need to find the address of your lamp or LED strip, you can add an accessory with no `ble_address` and check your homebridge logs.
 It seems these particular lamps always advertise with a name in the format of `SSL-DDEEFF` where `DDEEFF` is the last 6 letters of the address.
-Supported LED strips on the other hand seem to advertise as `YH-AAEEFF` where `AA` is the first 2 letters `EEFF` is the last 4 letter of the address.
+Supported LED strips on the other hand seem to advertise as `YH-AAEEFF` where `AA` is the first 2 letters and  `EEFF` is the last 4 letter of the address.

 For example, with the logs: